 The Ordinary Niacinamide

 Niacinamide is a water-based serum that regulates sebum and minimizes pores.

 A common problem with Niacinamide is that people find it can become soapy when applying.
 Try using less product and patting the product on rather than rubbing it.
 Make sure your skin is cleansed really well with no residue left from your cleanser.
 Niacinamide is now available in powder form.
-It´s very important to patch test products before using.
+It´s important to patch test products before using them.